sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 {{< img "images/*cloud-build-dashboard*" "Success!">}}

 While I am happy with the end result, I can't help but think using Circle CI might have been a smoother process.
-Perhaps sometime down the to road I'll attempt setting up an equivalent pipeline there and see how that goes!
+Perhaps sometime down the the road I'll attempt setting up an equivalent pipeline there and see how that goes!